patlollavarsha/expense-tracker/README.md

-# expense-tracker
-A receipt-styled expense tracker built with HTML, CSS, and JavaScript
 # 🧾 Ledger — Expense Tracker

 A simple, receipt-styled expense tracker built with vanilla HTML, CSS, and JavaScript.
 Add expenses, categorize them, and track your running total — all saved locally in your browser.